MAlshurbaji/TriGAN-SiaMT/README.md

 ![Framework](figures/framework.png)

-> This is an official implementation of [TriGAN-SiaMT: A triple-segmentor adversarial network with bounding box priors for semi-supervised brain lesion segmentation](https://www.sciencedirect.com/science/article/abs/pii/S0167865525003861?dgcid=coauthor) <br>
+> This is an official implementation of [TriGAN-SiaMT: A triple-segmentor adversarial network with bounding box priors for semi-supervised brain lesion segmentation](https://www.sciencedirect.com/science/article/abs/pii/S0167865525003861?dgcid=coauthor)
+>
 > A brief demo video of the framework is available on [YouTube](https://youtu.be/EUI6ZappxkQ)

 **Release date:** 14/Dec/2025